Tram-One/tram-one/README.md

 template literals into Node DOM trees.
 It can take in an optional [`registry`](#registry), which is a mapping of tag names to functions that render your custom tags.

-Because it is static, you call the function off of Tram-One, you do not need to have an instance of Tram-One to use this function.

 <details>
 <summary>